-Service budget means an amount of funds that is under the control and direction of a participant when the State has selected the State plan option for provision of self-directed PAS.
+Service budget means an amount of funds that is under the control and direction of a participant when the State has

+PAS.
 It is developed using a person-centered and directed process and is individually tailored in accordance with the participant's needs and personal preferences as established in the service plan.

-Service plan means the written document that specifies the services and supports (regardless of funding source) that are to be furnished to meet the needs of a participant in the selfdirected PAS option and to assist the participant to direct the PAS and to remain in the community.
-The service plan is developed based on the assessment of need using a personcentered and directed process.
+Service plan means the written document that specifies the services and supports (regardless of funding source) that are to be furnished to meet the needs of a participant in the self-directed PAS option and to assist the participant to direct the PAS and to remain in the community.
+The service plan is developed based on the assessment of need using a person-centered and directed process.
 The service plan builds upon the participant's capacity to engage in activities that promote community life and respects the participant's preferences, choices, and abilities.
 Families, friends and professionals, as desired or required by the participant, will be involved in the service-planning process.